Static (DC Comics): Joining the Teen Titans

 After the Crisis has ended, Static and the other Dark Side Club survivors arrive at Titans Tower to rest.
 Wonder Girl, the current leader of the team, offers all of the young heroes spots on the team roster, but most of them, including Terra and Zachary Zatara, decline.
 While exploring the Tower, Virgil strikes up a chemistry with Aquagirl, a teenaged superheroine who was briefly a member of the team during 52.
 During a conversation with Virgil, she claims that she enjoyed her time with the team, and wishes to join up again, a statement that influences his decision to do the same.
 He also playfully insults Kid Devil and Jaime Reyes after they attempt to talk to him, mocking Kid Devil over his recent loss of his abilities.
 He claims that he was abducted by the Terror Titans months beforehand, and realizes that his family must believe him to be dead.
 Believing he has no place to go for the time being, Static decides to become a Titan and live at the Tower until he can get his life together.

-Later, when crazed former-Titan Jericho (in the guise of Cyborg) takes control of the Tower and its systems in an attempt to kill the team, Static thwarts him by releasing a high-energy charge (an EMP), overloading the entire Tower, as well as Cyborg's body, saving the rest of the team in the process.
+Later, when crazed former Titan Jericho possesses Cyborg and attacks the Titans, Static thwarts him by releasing an electromagnetic pulse that overloads Cyborg's body, saving the rest of the team in the process.

-During a trip to the piers to relax, the Titans face off with the supervillain team known as the Fearsome Five, after they kidnap Wonder Girl and hold her hostage on Alcatraz Island.
-In the ensuing battle, Static defeats the villain known as Rumble by tricking him into moving into a pool of water, thus amplifying the effects of his electric attacks.
-In the aftermath of the battle, Virgil attends Kid Devil's funeral after he is killed saving the city from a nuclear explosion.

-When former Titan Raven shows up at Titans Tower injured and unconscious, Static assists Justice Society of America member Dr. Mid-Nite in helping treat her, using his abilities to sedate Raven when a demon emerges from her body.
+When former Titan Raven shows up at Titans Tower injured and unconscious, Static assists Justice Society of America member Doctor Mid-Nite in helping treat her, using his abilities to sedate Raven when a demon emerges from her body.

-Brave and the Bold

-In 2009 storyline it was recently revealed that prior to his abduction, Static teamed with Justice League member Black Lightning to stop former Blood Syndicate member Holocaust, who had tried to kill the superhero while he was acting as the keynote speaker at Ernest Hemingway High's senior graduation.